 Dr Joe Lugalla

-Director, Institute for Educational Development, East Africa
+Dean, Institute for Educational Development, East Africa

 Dr Lugalla was born and raised in Tanzania.
 After training as a teacher, he taught in both elementary and secondary schools before joining the University of Dar es Salaam in 1979.
 He obtained a BA (Honors) in Sociology in 1982 and subsequently joined the University as a Tutorial Assistant in the Department of Sociology and Anthropology.
 In 1984, he received his MA in Sociology / Anthropology.
 That same year, Joe travelled to Germany where he went on to complete a PhD in Social Science from the University of Bremen and a Post-Doctoral Diploma in Higher Education and International Development from the University of Kassel (1990).
 Dr Lugalla returned to Tanzania and rejoined the Department of Sociology and Anthropology at the University of Dar es Salaam, becoming Head of the Department of Sociology in 1991, a position he held until 1994.
 From 1993-94 he served as a Research Fellow in the Department of Social Medicine at Harvard Medical School.